 Yes, of course!
 Raw chicken breasts will keep in the freezer almost indefinitely, but 6-9 months is best for the best flavor.

 You can also freeze baked chicken breast for 2-4 months, but it will be less juicy than when it was freshly made.

 Can chicken breast be cooked from frozen?

 Yes and no. The USDA says that you can cook chicken breast from the freezer by increasing the cook time by 50% [*].

 However, I don’t recommend this, because you will likely end up with an overcooked exterior by the time the inside is cooked through.
 Instead, for best results, thaw the chicken breasts in cold water before baking, or in the refrigerator overnight.

 More Easy Chicken Recipes

-There you have it – the best way to bake chicken breast!
+There you have it – the best way to bake chicken breast, with perfect seasoning!
 If you want to know how to cook chicken in other ways, here are some popular preparations:

 - Slow Cooker Whole Chicken – A hands-off easy chicken recipe.